jeromeguillaume/kong-plugin-soap-xml-handling/README.md

     - Called `sleepForPrefetchEnd` one time per plugin call
     - Added the detection of `Failed to locate a schema at location` error message
   - `WSDL/XSD Validation`: enabled an XML comment (`<!-- -->`) in definition that stands for no definition and no validation.
 Useful for completly disable the SOAP 1.1 XSD Validation that is enabled by default
-  - Aligned the SOAP Fault version (sent by the plugin in the event of error) to the SOAP verion dynamically detected by Request `XSD VALIDATION`.
-For instance, the plugin sends a SOAP Fault v1.1 if the Request `XSD VALIDATION` detects a SOAP 1.1 envelope, even if the request `Content-Type` header is SOAP 1.2
+  - Aligned the SOAP Fault version (sent by the plugin in the event of error) to the Consumer SOAP version trhat is dynamically detected by tyhe Request `XSD VALIDATION`.
+For instance, the plugin sends a SOAP Fault v1.1 if the Request `XSD VALIDATION` detects a Consumer SOAP 1.1 envelope, even if the request `Content-Type` header is SOAP 1.2
+  - Removed `split_version` and `compare_versions` functions and used the regular `kong.version_num`
   - Added `ignoreProcessIfServiceHttpError`: ignores the SOAP/XML process of plugin Response in case of the Backend Service returns an HTTP error (i.e: an HTTP code other than 200) and returns a generic SOAP Fault message
   - Improved the Request plugin in the event of large request body size: if the request body size is greater than `nginx_http_client_body_buffer_size`, the plugin reads the request body from a buffered file and applies the regular process (without sending an error to the Consumer)